 ✓ Informal lectures from resident experts on conservation and eco-tourism

 Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer internship!
-You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.
+You will need to be prepared for some physical work during the conservation projects on the program, like cleaning out animal enclosures and planting trees.

-Low Camping Level: You will spend your nights on this Summer Internship Program in comfortable hostels and lodges.
+Low Camping Level: You will only be camping for a couple of nights on this summer program during the canoeing journey.
+You will spend most of your time in comfortable hostels and lodges.